aptech/docs/docs/CR-upper.rst

     :param x: the character data to be converted to uppercase.
     :type x: string or NxK matrix, or string array

-    :returns: y (*string or NxK matrix or string array*) containing the uppercase equivalent of the data in *x*.
+    :return y: containing the uppercase equivalent of the data in *x*.

+    :type y: string or NxK matrix or string array

 Remarks
 -------